 Barbara Bain and Martin Landau (husband and wife) left M.I. after Season 3 and, in my view, the series never recovered.
 I'm not sure why they left, maybe they wanted more money, that's usually the reason.
 Or maybe they were just tired.
 I know they went on to star in some silly science fiction show which was a total waste of their talents.

 The original Mission Impossible series that went on from there for another four seasons was never again as strong or, to my mind, as watchable.
 They began to tinker with the original winning premise.
-None of the actresses they brought in could hold a candle to the intelligence, the cool, the sang froid and the acting talent of Barbara Bain.
+None of the actresses they brought in could hold a candle to the intelligence, the sang froid and the acting talent of Barbara Bain.
 None of the men could match Martin Landau for acting excellence and complete immersion in every M.I. role he was recruited to play.

 In Season 4 they brought in Leonard Nimoy to take the place of the two missing stars.
 He wasn't bad, but he was no Martin Landau.
 He would have been better as a Mr. Phelps sort.
 They never did 'replace' Barbara Bain.
 Leslie Anne Warren?
 Lynda Day George?
 I don't think so.